Superalgos/Superalgos/README.md

 Click the RESTART SIMULATION button on the right-hand side of the horizontal turquoise bar.
 This puts all indicator bots to run.
 The ZIP files you downloaded contain data files up to a certain point in time.
 You will need to allow some time for bots to catch up with building candles and the rest of indicators up to the present time.
 After a few minutes, refresh the candles layers as explained in the [Layers Panel](#layers-panel) section.

 That's it!
 You are up and running!

+> **NOTES ON MARKET DATA AND WAITING TIME FOR THE FIRST RUN**: The first simulation will not show on screen until the bots processing exchange data and building indicators datasets are up to date.
+The time it will take for these processes to complete the job depends on a number of things:
+> * The date of the release tells you how many days you are behind with the data set you just downloaded.
+> * The speed and processing power of your machine will make a difference too.
+> * The number of trades per day at the exchange determine the volume of data the app needs to retrieve and process.
+> * The number of trades the exchange returns per each request determines the size of the pipeline the exchanges allows API users to use.
+> In our experience, it may take between 10 to 20 minutes per day of data to be processed.

 # Overview